 The simpler structure of vesting the rights of shareholders, directors and managers all in one type of person is one reason many people choose to form an LLC instead of a corporation.

 Are there shareholders in an LLC?

 Limited Liability Companies do not have stock or bylaws.
 In fact, LLCs have almost no features of corporations.
-LLCs are known in legal circles as “unincorporated entities” because they are creatures of contract, rather than corporations which are creatures of statute.
+Legal professionals refer to LLCs as “unincorporated entities” because they are creatures of contract, rather than corporations, which are creatures of statute.

 But what does it mean to be a “creature of contract”?
 Doesn’t the Delaware LLC Act authorize LLCs?
 Does that not make them statutory?